cockroachdb/docs/releases/cockroachcloud-02022020.md

 ### Doc updates

-- Added language-specific connection string examples to the [Connect to your cluster document](https://www.cockroachlabs.com/docs/cockroachcloud/stable/cockroachcloud-connect-to-your-cluster.html#use-a-postgres-driver-or-orm).
+- Added language-specific connection string examples to the [Connect to your cluster](https://www.cockroachlabs.com/docs/cockroachcloud/stable/cockroachcloud-connect-to-your-cluster.html#use-a-postgres-driver-or-orm) document.
-- Added a tutorial on [streaming an Enterprise changefeed from CockroachCloud to Snowflake](https://www.cockroachlabs.com/docs/cockroachcloud/stable/stream-changefeed-to-snowflake-aws.html).
+- Added a tutorial on [streaming an enterprise changefeed from CockroachCloud to Snowflake](https://www.cockroachlabs.com/docs/cockroachcloud/stable/stream-changefeed-to-snowflake-aws.html).
-- Added a tutorial on [developing and deploying a Multi-Region Web Application](https://www.cockroachlabs.com/docs/stable/multi-region-overview.html).
+- Added a tutorial on [developing and deploying a multi-region web application](https://www.cockroachlabs.com/docs/stable/multi-region-overview.html).